gvwilson/rsdx/99_finale/index.md

 We should also ask:

-- Did its design facilitate its manufacture and maintenance?
+- Did its design make it easy to build and maintain?

+We use words like "elegant" when talking about software, but quickly run out of meaning when asked to explain what that means.
-We don't have a shared vocabulary and a suite of canonical examples that would let us critique the design of research software the way we can the design of a chair or a stapler.
+We don't have the shared vocabulary that would let us critique its design the way we can the design of a chair or a stapler.
-We use words like "elegant",
-but quickly run out of meaning when asked to explain what that means.

 I hope this book will help us do better.
 I hope that some day we'll be able to talk meaningfully about the beauty of software